 Capacitor considers each platform project a source asset instead of a build time asset.
-That means you'll check your Xcode and Android Studio projects into source control, as well as use those IDEs when necessary for platform-specific configuration and running/testing.
+That means you’ll check your Xcode and Android Studio projects into source control, as well as use those IDEs when necessary for platform-specific configuration and building/testing.

 This change in approach has a few implications.
 First, Capacitor does not use